e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/wednesday.md

 ### What did you work on yesterday?

-- homework
+- projects
-- looked into writing unit tests

 ### What are your blockers?

-- unit tests are not working
+- projects

 ### What will you work on today?

-- writing unit tests
+- projects

 ### How close are we to hitting our sprint goals?

-just started
+- done

 ## <span style="color: red;">Qingyuan Z.</span>

 ### What did you work on yesterday?

-- nothing
+- recording a demo video

 ### What are your blockers?

 - none

 ### What will you work on today?

-- rework timer logic, and adding more tests
+- review for the finals

 ### How close are we to hitting our sprint goals?

-- close
+- done